PTaffaro/Pop-Culture/README.md

 	description="Illustration of Centennial Exposition"
 	license="CC0">

-*Demi shares her expereince of playing with friends and pop culture on Fortnite.*
+*Demi shares her experience of playing with friends and pop culture on Fortnite.*
 <param ve-iframe
 	label="Demi's recording"
 	description="Demi on fun of pop culture absurdity in Fortnite"